Bahrain: The Latest - April 5, 2026

 What’s Happening in Bahrain

 At around 11:37 am on Saturday, 28 February, emergency sirens were activated across Bahrain following an alert issued by the Ministry of Interior [MOI], as regional tensions prompted precautionary measures within the Kingdom.
-Authorities responded quickly, and official updates were released in real time to clarify the situation.
+Since then, authorities across the Kingdom have responded quickly, and official updates are released every day in real time to clarify the situation.

 Recent Strikes and Damages: